KlausSchaefers/figma-low-code/README.md

 # Figma-Low-Code

 Figma-Low-Code is an OpenSource project, that allows to use **Figma** designs directly in **VUE.js** applications.
-Business logic and data is written as plain JavaScript and 'wired' through data- and method-binding to the visual design.
-The bindings are defined with the help of a Figma [plugin](https://www.figma.com/community/plugin/858477504263032980/Figma-Low-Code).
-The low code approach reduces drastically the hand-off time between designers and developers, reduces UI code and ensures that the Figma design stays the single source of truth.
+The low code approach reduces drastically the hand-off time between designers and developers, reduces front-end code and ensures that the Figma design stays the **single source of truth**.

 [![Short introduction into FigmaLowCode](assets/SimpleProcess_5a.png)](https://www.youtube.com/watch?v=iyu2rSbUwU8)